CuckooDuo/CuckooDuo/testbed/README.md

 ### algorithms:
 * `murmur3.h`: MurmurHash
+* `SimpleCache.h`: Implementation of LRU cache for below KV tables
-* `CuckooDuo.h`: Implementation of CuckooDuo algorithm with RDMA
+* `cuckooduo.h`: Implementation of CuckooDuo algorithm with RDMA
 * `mapembed.h`: Implementation of MapEmbed algorithm with RDMA
 * `race.h`: Implementation of RACE algorithm with RDMA
 * `tea.h`: Implementation of TEA algorithm with RDMA
+* `cuckooduo_large.h`: Implementation of CuckooDuo algorithm with RDMA for large table
+* `cuckooduo_siglen.h`: Implementation of CuckooDuo algorithm with RDMA and changeable length of fingerprint

 ### rdma:
 * `rdma_common.h/cpp`: The common RDMA routines used in the server/client program